mcpringlez/proposals/Stage 1 - Received/04-02-2022 -  quno_steve - FreeRoam.md

 ### Cons

 #### Problem
-One potential drawback to taking this approach would be missing out on lowest possible prices across ALL marketplaces during sweeps.
+One risk of taking this approach would be missing out on lowest possible prices across ALL marketplaces during sweeps.
 This is one thing we noticed during some of our early sweeps on JPG.Store.
 We swept on JPG.store but CNFT.Io had lower prices after a few purchases and we missed out on 5-10% savings here and there.

 #### Solutions
 Even though this situation will be somewhat undesirable at first, we can come up with solutions to mitigate this.
 For example, one mitigation could potentialy be to  covertly and/or strategically pause or "stagger" our sweeps in an unpredictable manner.
 This will provide 2 favorable market reactions: